The Rev. Dr. Chloe Breyer

 212-870-3514

-Henry is a cultural anthropologist, community educator, interfaith organizer, and scholar of American religious diversity.
-He joined the staff at ICNY in 2010, and has helped develop and facilitate a wide range of programs serving religious and civic leaders, social workers, K-12 students and teachers, and others.
-Prior to his work at ICNY, Henry received his Ph.D. in anthropology from the University of California at Santa Cruz, and taught religious studies and cultural anthropology at Wesleyan University and elsewhere.
-Among other publications, he is the author of Race and Religion among the Chosen Peoples of Crown Heights (2006) and coeditor of Race, Nation, and Religion in the Americas (2004).
+Henry is a cultural anthropologist, community educator, interfaith organizer, and scholar of religion.
+In his work at ICNY he develops and facilitates education and social action programs for a range of audiences, including religious and civic leaders, K-12 teachers and students, social workers, attorneys, and the general public.
+Henry received his Ph.D. in anthropology from the University of California at Santa Cruz in 2000, and taught religious studies and cultural anthropology at Wesleyan University and elsewhere before joining the staff at ICNY in 2010.
+He is the author of Race and Religion among the Chosen Peoples of Crown Heights, an ethnography of Black-Jewish difference in a contested Brooklyn neighborhood, along with other publications on American religious diversity and religious studies pedagogy.
 He is a life-long, fanatic New Yorker, and lives in Brooklyn with his wife and children.

 Daniel Mirsky